Living Aloha: 6-Day Hawai'i Island Hula & Wellness Retreat

 • 8 am Breakfast

-• 9 am: Hula Class and/or Local Activity (Legends and Lore talk story; or excursion to nearby sacred or historical site)
+• 9 am: Hula Class and/or Local Activity (excursion to nearby sacred or historical site)

 • 12 pm: Lunch

-• 1 pm: Free Time and optional Pololu Valley + Beach Hike; explore Kapa’au and Hawi towns; or local beach outing
+• 1 pm: Free Time and optional hike; explore Kapa’au and Hawi towns; or local beach outing

 • 4 pm: Living Pono talk story time; Oli (chant) Class; or Lei-Making Workshop